deepdsl/deepdsl/README.md

 - Linux build: mvn -Plinux64 exec:java -Dexec.mainClass="deepdsl.gen.Alexnet"
 - OSX build: mvn -Posx64 exec:java -Dexec.mainClass="deepdsl.gen.Alexnet"

+### IDE notes
+It appears IntelliJ can handle the dependencies correctly once you import the Maven project or simply pull the latest code.
+Eclipse, however, after importing Maven project, you may also need to right select deepdsl project -> Maven -> Update Project... -> Ok to force refreshing the dependencies, if you have updated from previous build.

 ### Adjust learning parameters
 - At the start of each file, there are some parameters you can adjust such as learn_rate and moment, as well as training iterations and test iterations.
 - The batch size for Lenet is set at 500; for Alexnet, Overfeat, and Googlenet is 128; for Vgg and ResNet is set at 64.